-The Saucy Dressings’ chief correspondent invented this dish, and I have tweaked it a bit, replacing her yoghurt with mascarpone, and her urban, London, mint sauce, with country-fresh mint.
+The Saucy Dressings’ chief correspondent invented this dish of stuffed peppers, and I have tweaked it a bit, replacing her yoghurt with mascarpone, and her urban, London, mint sauce, with country-fresh mint.
 But since one of the main flavours is, very successfully, and somewhat surprisingly, turmeric the basic character remains the same.

 Recipe for Peppers stuffed with smokey mince and slathered with minty yoghurt